-Oatmeal is not a common trigger food in people suffering from acid reflux, and in general, incorporating high fiber foods such as oatmeal may help prevent symptoms.
+Oatmeal is not a common trigger food in people with acid reflux, and in general, incorporating high fiber foods such as oatmeal may help prevent symptoms.
 Research published in the January 2005 issue of "Gut" linked a high fiber intake to a reduced risk of acid reflux symptoms.
 Fiber promotes intestinal health, reduces constipation and helps the body feel full for a longer period of time after eating.
 The contents of a full stomach are more likely to regurgitate into the esophagus, so eating more fiber may help curb portions and help prevent acid reflux.

 Whole grains continue to serve as an important part of any diet.
 Oats, in particular, have been linked to a decreased risk of cardiovascular disease, diabetes and potentially cancer, according to a review article published in the October 2014 "British Journal of Nutrition."
 The American College of Gastroenterology's 2013 clinical guidelines recommend weight loss as a prevention tool for reduction of acid reflux symptoms.
 A review article published in the May 2012 "Journal of Nutrition" concluded that an increase in whole grain intake resulted in a lower risk of weight gain, making whole grain foods such as oatmeal seemingly ideal for anyone on a weight loss plan.